TriplyDB/Documentation/docs/triply-etl/cli/index.md

 path: "/docs/triply-etl/cli"
 ---

-TriplyETL includes the following tools that can be used from a command-line:
+The TriplyETL Command-Line Interface (CLI) allows you to generate, run, and update your ETL pipelines.
+The TriplyETL CLI works the same on all major platforms: Windows, macOS, and Linux.

+This page has the following sections:

-- [**TriplyETL Generator**](#generator) is used to create new ETL pipelines.
+- [TriplyETL Generator](#generator) explains how you can generate new ETL pipelines.
-- [**TriplyETL Runner**](#runner) is used to run an existing ETL pipeline.
+- [TriplyETL Runner](#runner) explains how you can run existing ETL pipelines.
-- [**TriplyETL Tools**](#tools) is used to perform common, isolated tasks.
+- [TriplyETL Tools](#tools) explains how you can perform common ETL tasks.
 - [Update TriplyETL repositories](#update) explains how you can keep your ETL repository up-to-date.

 # TriplyETL Generator {#generator}

-The TriplyETL Generator allows you to create new ETL pipelines.
+The TriplyETL Generator allows you to generate new ETL pipelines.

 ## Prerequisites

 In order to use the TriplyETL Generator, you must have:
 - A TriplyETL License Key.
-Contact <mailto:info@triply.cc> to obtain a License Key for your organisation.
+Contact [info@triply.cc](mailto:info@triply.cc) to obtain a License Key for your organization.
 - A user account on a TriplyDB server.
-Contact <mailto:info@triply.cc> to set up a TriplyDB server for your organisation, or create a free account over at <https://triplydb.com>.
+Contact [info@triply.cc](mailto:info@triply.cc) to set up a TriplyDB server for your organization, or create a free account on <https://triplydb.com>.

 ## Install TriplyETL Generator

 Perform the following steps to install the TriplyETL Generator on your computer:

 1. Go to <https://nodejs.org> and install Node.js version 18.
-(Or use a [Node Version Manager](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) to install multiple versions in an isolated way.)
+(Or use a [Node Version Manager](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) to install multiple versions of Node.js in an isolated way.)

 ## Use TriplyETL Generator

-Perform the following steps for setting up a new TriplyETL project:
+Perform the following steps to use the TriplyETL Generator:

-1. Run the TriplyETL Generator:
+1. Run the following command:

    ```sh
    npx triply-etl-generator
    ```

+   This command automatically ensures that you are using the latest version.

-2. Answer the following questions:
+2. When asked, enter the following information:

       a.
+TriplyETL License Key

+      b.
 Project name

-      b.
+      c.
 Target folder

-      c.
+      d.
 Dataset name

-      d.
-TriplyETL Licence Key

       e.
+TriplyDB API Token

+      f.
 TriplyDB URL

-      f.
+      g.
 TriplyDB email

-      g.
+      h.
 TriplyDB password

     Here is an example of a possible run:

     ```sh
-    npx triply-etl-generator
     ?
+TriplyETL License Key: [hidden]
+    ?
 Project name: my-etl
     ?
 Target folder: my-etl
     ?
 Dataset name: my-etl
     ?
 Create a new TriplyDB API Token?
 Yes
     ?
 Your TriplyDB URL: triplydb.com
     ?
-Your TriplyDB email: my-account@my-organisation.com
+Your TriplyDB email: my-account@my-organization.com
     ?
 Your TriplyDB password: [hidden]
     🏁 Your project my-etl is ready for use in my-etl.
     ```

-3. Go to the target folder:
+3. Go to the target folder that you have specified:

    ```sh
    cd my-etl
    ```

-4. Run the ETL:
+4. You can now use the [TriplyETL Runner](#runner) to run the ETL:

    ```sh
    npx etl
    ```

-   See the documentation for the [TriplyETL Runner](#runner) for more information on how to run an existing TriplyETL pipeline.

 <!--
 ### Advanced options

-The TriplyETL Generator has the following options:
+The TriplyETL Generator has the following advanced options:

 - `--dtap` Use a DTAP (Development, Test, Acceptance, Production) configuration for your TriplyETL project.
 - `--help` Displays a help message.
 - `--skip-git` Do not create a Git repository as part of creating the TriplyETL project.
 - `--version` Displays the version number of the TriplyETL Generator.

-By default, TriplyETL Generator asks you a couple of questions.
-You can also specify the same information to the Generator up front, with the following flags:

-- `--dataset` The name of the dataset that is created by the TriplyETL project.
-- `--name` The name of the TriplyETL project.
-- `--target` The folder on your computer where the TriplyETL project will be created.
-- `--triplydb-token` An existing TriplyDB API Token.

-In this tutorial you learn how to use the generic record representation that is used by TriplyETL.

-This section gets you up and running with TriplyETL by setting up increasingly more complex pipelines.
-These pipelines will use TriplyETL to connect data sources to an integrated linked data knowledge that is published in a TriplyDB instance.
-Some of the documented steps are generic for setting up a modern TypeScript project, while others are specific for using TriplyETL.
 -->

 ## Update TriplyETL Generator